ottosipe/site/README.md

 - `bower install` will install web dependencies.

 ### To Run:
-- `gulp watch` will open live preview in browser.
+- `gulp serve` will open live preview in browser.

 ### To Deploy:
-- `gulp serve` will deploy to AWS S3.
+- `gulp deploy` will deploy to AWS S3.